zepto-lang/datetime/README.md

 A minimal datetime converter for zepto, more or less based on Python datetime (but heavily inspired by it).

-It is not done yet (i.e. timestamps are not taken into account in the calulations, only in the strings).
+It is not done yet (i.e. time zones are probably implemented wrongfully).

 # Usage